PratikGohel12/Streamlit_timeanlytics/README.md

 2️⃣ Run the Streamlit App
 streamlit run app.py
 This will start a local web server, and you can access the app in your browser.

+🎯 How to Use the App
+1️⃣ Open the App in your browser.
+2️⃣ Input Order Details (e.g., product size, weight, location, distance).
+3️⃣ Click "Predict" to get the estimated delivery time.
+4️⃣ See the Predicted Delivery Time displayed on the screen.

+📊 Model Information
+Trained on: Historical order delivery data
+Algorithms used: XGBoost, Random Forest, SVM
+Final Model: Voting Ensemble (xgboost_otd_model.pkl)